nightroman/FarNet/PowerShellFar/Readme.txt

 *) Configure PowerShell:
-Check the local PowerShell execution policy: start PowerShell.exe and type Get-ExecutionPolicy.
-If it is not RemoteSigned or Unrestricted then invoke Set-ExecutionPolicy with RemoteSigned or Unrestricted argument.
+Set execution policy: start PowerShell.exe and type Get-ExecutionPolicy.
+If it is not Bypass, Unrestricted, or RemoteSigned then invoke Set-ExecutionPolicy with one of these values.
+Bypass is the fastest but the least secure.

 *) Install the module:
 Copy FarNet\Modules\PowerShellFar to %FARHOME%\FarNet\Modules\PowerShellFar.